-- 48. When farmworkers decide to join FLOC, they usually execute a written authorization, compliant with N.C.
+48. When farmworkers decide to join FLOC, they usually execute a written authorization, compliant with N.C.
 Gen. Stat. § 95-25.8, requesting that their employer deduct 2.5% of their weekly wages and directly divert such funds to FLOC for the payment of union dues.
-These authorizations for direct payroll deductions of dues are commonly known as "dues checkoffs." - 49.
-Under North Carolina law applicable to all industries for decades, union dues may only be deducted from the pay of workers who individually and voluntarily agree to such deductions.
+These authorizations for direct payroll deductions of dues are commonly known as "dues checkoffs."

+49. Under North Carolina law applicable to all industries for decades, union dues may only be deducted from the pay of workers who individually and voluntarily agree to such deductions.
 See id; N.C.
-Gen. Stat. § 95-82. - 50.
-Under North Carolina law, workers who authorize dues checkoffs retain the right to withdraw that authorization if they change their mind about union membership.
+Gen. Stat. § 95-82.

+50. Under North Carolina law, workers who authorize dues checkoffs retain the right to withdraw that authorization if they change their mind about union membership.
 See N.C.
-Gen. Stat. § 95-25.8(a)(2). - 51.
-Because of FLOC's limited institutional resources, the size and geographic dispersion of FLOC's North Carolina membership, and the fact that most FLOC members lack ready access to banking and credit cards, FLOC relies heavily on its members' elective dues payments deducted from their wages and transferred to FLOC pursuant to N.C.
+Gen. Stat. § 95-25.8(a)(2).

+51. Because of FLOC's limited institutional resources, the size and geographic dispersion of FLOC's North Carolina membership, and the fact that most FLOC members lack ready access to banking and credit cards, FLOC relies heavily on its members' elective dues payments - deducted from their wages and transferred to FLOC pursuant to N.C.
 Gen. Stat. § 95-25.8 - to sustain its organizing and advocacy work in North Carolina.

-- 52. H-2A guestworkers in the state live in employer provided housing spread out over approximately 1,000 labor camps.
+52. H-2A guestworkers in the state live in employer provided housing spread out over approximately 1,000 labor camps.
 FLOC does not have the resources and staff to collect dues each week from each and every one of its approximately 2,000 dues-paying members located in North Carolina at a given time.
-To do so would require FLOC staff to make in-person visits to members' labor camp housing during non-working hours. - 53.
-Farmworkers' work days are often long.
+To do so would require FLOC staff to make in-person visits to members' labor camp housing during non-working hours.

+53. Farmworkers' work days are often long.
 During the height of the season, workers are often in the field from sunrise to sunset Monday to Friday, and perform at least half a day's work on Saturday.
 During the busiest part of the season, farmworkers sometimes work on Sundays.
+Farmworkers usually spend their limited time off doing chores such as laundry and grocery shopping.

+54. FLOC currently has four full time staff members and one part time staff member working throughout the state.
+Its membership is widely dispersed, with members located in far western, eastern, southern, and northern sections of the state.

+55. Under the Farm Act, FLOC's entry into agreements with agricultural producers that provide for dues checkoffs or for the settlement of litigation are deemed a "restraint of trade or commerce," would subject them to investigation, criminal prosecution, and civil enforcement actions.
+N.C.
+Gen. Stat. § 75-9 -75-15.2.
+Specifically, under North Carolina law, express entry into an agreement deemed in "restraint of trade or commerce" is a Class H felony.
+N.C.
+Gen. Stat. § 75-1.
+A person who enters into such agreements is also liable for civil penalties pursued by the Attorney General.
+N.C.
+Gen. Stat. § 75-15.2.

-Farmworkers usually spend their limited time off doing chores such as laundry and grocery shopping. - 54.
-FLOC currently has four full time staff members and one part time staff member working throughout the state.
-Its membership is widely dispersed, with members located in far western, eastern, southern, and northern sections of the state. - 55.
-Because the Farm Act prohibits agreements by agricultural producers to honor employees' requests for union dues to be deducted from their payroll, FLOC is currently unable to enter into any new agreements with agricultural producers that provide for such dues checkoffs.
-This severely harms FLOC's efforts to join new members.
+56. Because the Farm Act prohibits agreements by agricultural producers to honor employees' requests for union dues to be deducted from their payroll, FLOC is currently unable to enter into any new agreements with agricultural producers that provide for such dues checkoffs.
 In addition, FLOC will be unable to collect dues from most of its current members once its existing CBAs expire.

-56. By preventing FLOC from settling litigation or anticipated litigation as a party, from securing recognition as a bargaining representative in settlements by FLOC members, or from obtaining CBAs in settlements entered into by FLOC members, the Farm Act significantly hinders FLOC's ability to advance and publicize its members' interests through litigation.